All in One View

 - Consider cleaning and preprocessing data locally before storing.

-- Choose storage options designed for infrequent access when appropiate.
+- Choose storage options designed for infrequent access when appropriate.

 Data Management Plans